FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/daily-record/1991-11-12-the-daily-record.md

 description: The Article made refreance to Lena Zavaroni, Karen Carpenter, Michaela Strachan and others that had been efected by Anorexia.
 media: Details
 post_description: The Article made refreance to Lena Zavaroni, Karen Carpenter, Michaela Strachan and others that had been efected by Anorexia.
-categories: [Newspaper&#58; Daily-Record, Glasgow, Scotland, OnThisDay12November]
+categories: [Newspaper-Daily-Record, Glasgow, Scotland, OnThisDay12November]
 ---

 <figure class="fig1">